 In cases where there is direct contact between your eyes and battery acid, there’s a possibility that your eyes can become damaged, interfering with your eyesight, and potentially causing blindness.

-First aid for chemical burns to your eyes involves immediately flushing with water for 20 to 30 minutes and seeking immediate medical attention.
+First aid for chemical burns to your eyes involves immediately flushing with water for 20 to 30 minutes.
+Burnshield can then be applied as it is a non-irritant and non-toxic.
+Seek immediate medical attention.

 How to properly dispose of batteries